 - 12. It is expected that all new programme developments will be identified in the relevant College Plan(s), such that they have been identified at least a full year before the expected delivery date of the new programme.
 Other than in exceptional circumstances, the latest date that a Programme Approval Panel will be asked to consider a proposal is six months before the new programme is expected to be delivered.
 This cut-off date is set on the assumption that the Programme Approval Panel will receive fully developed, well-designed final proposals (approved through Stage Gate 3) and that the Panel considers that the Programme Team and programme resources are in place to deliver the programme on the intended start date.
 The development of credit bearing provision that does not lead to an award of the University is also subject to a two-stage approval process as outlined above.
 The process of approval for credit but non-award bearing provision shall be proportionate to the scale and risk of the development, including whether it is based on existing provision. - 13.
 To ensure that programme teams are fully supported to meet the University's requirements through, the programme development process is supported through the active engagement of a College Programme and Portfolio Development Group (PPDG).
 The Group's membership will include academic representation through selected Directors of Learning and Teaching from within the College, staff from the Education Services and other key stakeholders, (the Terms of Reference and Membership for PPDGS are set out in appendix A).
 This process will ensure that the Programme Team has necessary access to expertise from key professional service providers from within the University. - 14.
+In addition to the stakeholders represented on PPDG there may be other groups or individuals within the University whose input should be sought, depending on the nature of the development.
+For apprenticeship programmes, early engagement with the Academic Partnerships Team is required, and the Apprenticeship Management Board will provide feedback on the early stages of the proposal.
+Through the PPDG process for all programmes, teams may be required to engage with further pedagogic services such as Educational Developments, Learning Technologists or inclusive design specialists and the approval steps set out in the stage gate process above will test that appropriate liaison has taken place. - 15.
 It is a condition of acceptance of proposals for formal scrutiny that programme teams have fully engaged with the support available to ensure that programme design meets the University's requirements.
-The Secretary to the relevant approval body, in consultation with its Chair, is empowered to decline a submission to a Panel where it is considered to require further work although it is not anticipated that this mechanism will need to be used frequently. - 15.
+The Secretary to the relevant approval body, in consultation with its Chair, is empowered to decline a submission to a Panel where it is considered to require further work although it is not anticipated that this mechanism will need to be used frequently. - 16.
 The development, approval or modification of programmes will be informed by the University's obligations under consumer rights legislation and Conditions of Registration with the Office for Students.
 The University's Policy on Consumer Rights with respect to taught programmes sets out the principles of how the development, approval and modification processes take account of these requirements and how applicants and current students are either consulted or informed about programme changes as may be required.